E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

-  If the module is an ingredient for a more general workflow (e.g. the module was the necessary foundation for later code; the module is part of a group of modules that will be used to calculate certain property or have certain application, etc.) mention this, and point to the place where you specify the applications of the more general workflow (that could be in another module, in another section of this repository, an application’s website, etc.).
+  If the module is an ingredient for a more general workflow (e.g. the module was the necessary foundation for later code; the module is part of a group of modules that will be used to calculate certain property or have certain application, etc.) mention this, and point to the place where you specify the applications of the more general workflow (that could be in another module, in another section of this repository, an application's website, etc.).

 .. note::